When Effort May Fail: Equilibria of Shared Effort with a Threshold: Narrowing down Nash to Cyclically Strong Equilibrium

 \section{Narrowing down Nash to Cyclically Strong Equilibrium}

-We now introduce a new generic method to study solution concepts.
+We now introduce a generic method to study solution concepts.
 Having introduced a new solution concept by relaxing or strengthening some properties of an existing solution concept, imagine it subsequently turns out that both concepts coincide on a subclass of games.
+Finding such a subclass of games, especially a maximal such subclass, where the two solution concepts coincide, involves understanding the distinction between the two solution concepts.
+This also allows studying the limits between the solution concepts.

 Now, if the new concept generally strengthens the previous one, then we conclude that on the subclass where both concepts are equivalent, the requirements of the original concept imply the new concept, implying a \defined{narrowing down} of the original concept to the new one.
 On the other hand, if the new concept relaxes the original one, then their equivalence on a certain subset of games means that already the lighter requirements imply the original concept, demonstrating a \defined{broadening} of the original concept.
 This also allows characterising one solution using the equivalent one, and to transfer the efficiency bounds.

 Here, we are going to (apparently) strengthen the Nash equilibria on thresholded shared effort games by adding the requirement that no cyclical deviation of whole budgets is allowed.
 Cyclical moves are practically and theoretically important, such as the famous top trading cycles mechanisms ~\cite{AbdulkadirogluSonmez1999}.
 Subsequently, we will prove that the resulting solution concept is actually equivalent to Nash equilibrium on thresholded shared effort games where no budget can suppress another one, thereby constituting a narrowing down of Nash equilibrium.
 In other words, having no profitable unilateral deviations already implies possessing no cyclical deviation of whole budgets.
 This exemplifies a new useful technique we hope will serve many researchers in the future.